-- From this power to love grows the fruits of the Holy Spirit as we renounce ourselves and walk in the Spirit: “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control.”
-(CCC 736)
+- From this power to love grows the fruits of the Holy Spirit as we renounce ourselves and walk in the Spirit: “charity, joy, peace, patience, kindness, goodness, generosity, gentleness, faithfulness, modesty, self-control, chastity” (CCC 1832).

 - The Holy Spirit teaches us how to pray (CCC 741).

 Practical Application: A Prayer to the Holy Spirit